panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 toHeading: 2
 ```

-For a long time in JavaScript the usual way to define functions was using the *function declaration* or *function expression*:
+The usual way to define JavaScript functions is using the *function declaration* or *function expression*:

 ```javascript
 // Function declaration